shao-lab/MAnorm/docs/source/usage.rst

 3. output_tracks/

-These files are genome track files of M values, A values and P values in ``wig`` format, you can upload these files to a genome browser to visualize them.
+These files are genome track files for M values, A values and P values in ``wiggle`` format, you can load these files into a genome browser for visualization.

   - <name1>_vs_<name2>_M_values.wig
   - <name1>_vs_<name2>_A_values.wig